Guide to Acoustic Guitar Through Saddles

 Center Line Non-Compensated

-First, let’s look at center line non-compensated, which is common on through saddles.
+First, let’s look at center line non-compensated, which is common, but not standard, on through saddles.

 With this compensation pattern, all strings sit in the center, and the saddle slot angle serves as the only form of string compensation.
 Note that your saddle might be a forward line non-compensated saddle, in which the strings all sit forward.